vishnu350/st/README.md

 Or just download it from the [release section](https://github.com/vishnu350/st/releases), rename it to **st+** and place it in your system PATH.

-Next, run the st install script from within st+ (root is required):
+Next, run the st install script from within st+ (it will ask for root):

     $APPDIR/st-install